Baxter Hall: Later life

-He later moved to Whitingham, Vermont,(before 1800), where he was a farmer.
+He moved to Whitingham, Vermont before 1800, where he was a farmer.
 He was married at Whittingham, Vermont, and had seven children with his first wife Lydia.
 His second marriage was in Sutton, Massachusetts, the next town to Uxbridge, where he married Martha Patty Putnam.
 He had one son with his second wife.
 In 1830, after the death of his second wife, he returned to Uxbridge to live with his daughter Maranda.
-He died in 1842 at the age of 85 and is buried in the Prospect Hill Cemetery in Uxbridge.
+He died in 1842, aged 84 or 85, and is buried in the Prospect Hill Cemetery in Uxbridge.
 Two early US Congressman are buried in the same cemetery, along with other Revolutionary soldiers.
-In a second irony of history, Benedict Arnold's widow, known locally as "Sarah Arnold", may have died at Uxbridge in 1836, while Baxter Hall resided here.
-The photo below depicts the Prospect Hill Cemetery (foreground) where Baxter Hall is interred.
-The mill in the background manufactured US military uniforms for over 140 years, beginning its legacy work in 1820, while Baxter Hall lived nearby.
+Benedict Arnold's widow, known locally as "Sarah Arnold", may have died at Uxbridge in 1836, while Baxter Hall resided here.
+The photograph depicts the Prospect Hill Cemetery (foreground) where Baxter Hall is interred.
+The mill in the background manufactured US military uniforms for over 140 years, starting in 1820 while Baxter Hall lived nearby.